 ABOUT THE COOPER PROJECT

-The Cooper Project provides free, handmade necklaces to mothers in the United States who have lost a child through stillbirth or infant loss.
+The Cooper Project provides free, handmade necklaces to mothers in Rochester, NY who have lost a child through stillbirth or infant loss.
 It is located in Rochester, NY and is owned by Jen Chappell.

 To find out more about The Cooper Project, click here.